Aris-Offline/MCSkinn/README.md

 - **React us**

-  Give us a star or follow me, which really encourages us a lot moren than you think!
+  Give us a star or follow me, which really encourages us a lot more than you think!

 - **Translate**